ToposInstitute/RelationalThinking-Book/_sources/chp3-schemas.md

 :align: center
 ```

 Such a pair of parallel maps is the **blueprint of all directed graphs**.
 Any easy way to think about a blueprint is like a form to be filled.
 The form has placeholders for the data that is required -- for example, Firstname, Lastname, and so on.
-Simiarly, a blueprint of a directed graph is a form for a directed graph.
-Mathematicians and computer scientists use the term **schema** for blueprints of mathematical objects like graphs.
+Simiarly, a blueprint of a directed graph is a *fillable form* for a directed graph.
+The word **schema** is the mathematical term for blueprints.
+These are not just any blueprints, but blueprints for building mathematical objects, for example, directed graphs.

+> Schema is a mathematical term for blueprints.

-We generally draw the blueprint for directed graphs as two arrows marked `src` and `tgt`.
+We generally draw the schema for directed graphs as two arrows marked `src` and `tgt`.

 ```{image} assets/Ch4/DirectedGraphSchema.jpg
 :alt: Whoopsy!